abdullahejazjanjua/sharingan/README.md

 A CLI tool that peeks into your local DNS resolver's cache to find out which websites are popular in your area.

 > Note: This project is for educational purposes only.
-It is designed to demonstrate DNS caching mechanisms and the concept of automatic programming.
+It is designed to demonstrate DNS caching mechanisms.
 ## How It Works

 When someone on your network visits a website, the DNS resolver caches the lookup.
 Sharingan takes multiple snapshots of the cache over time (separated by 300s, matching common DNS TTL expiry).
 A domain that keeps reappearing across snapshots is genuinely popular -- local users keep visiting it, causing it to be re-cached after each TTL expiry.